mkarmstrong/quick_R_plots/README.md

-# QuickRplots
+# Custom R plots for exploratory analyses

-Custom R plot for exploratory analyses
+The functions here create plots with accompanying stats results.